Hugh-Kumbi/Cybersecurity-Portfolio/II. Network Security/Instructions.md

 | 14:25:29.576597 IP greatrecipesforme.com.http > your.machine.56378: Flags [.], ack 74, win 512, options [nop,nop,TS val 3302989649 ecr 3302989649], length 0 | <br>
 ...<a lot of traffic on the port 80>...

-# 4. Security Risk Incident Assessment: Network Hardening
+# 4.1 Security Risk Incident Assessment: Network Hardening

-> Network hardening.
+> Network hardening strategies include segmentation (isolating parts of the network) and using firewalls and intrusion detection systems to control traffic.

+> Risk assessments for network hardening often reveal that many breaches result from misconfigured devices, such as improperly secured routers or switches.

 > Please visit this [link](https://www.coursera.org/learn/networks-and-network-security?specialization=google-cybersecurity) for further information.